-This is evident from the annual report NethMap/MARAN 2018, in which various organisations jointly present data on antibiotic use and resistance in the Netherlands, both for humans and animals.
+This is shown in the annual report NethMap/MARAN 2019, in which various organisations jointly present data on antibiotic use and resistance in the Netherlands, for both humans and animals.

 This report is published under the acronym NethMap by the SWAB, the Dutch Foundation of the Working Party on Antibiotic Policy, in collaboration with the Centre for Infectious disease control (CIb) of the RIVM, the National Institute for Public Health and the Environment of the Netherlands.